 • Pension Credit

 When you apply for Pension Credit your income is calculated.
-If you have a partner, your income is calculated together.
+If you have a partner of pension age, your income is calculated together.
+If your partner is not pension age, they must claim Universal Credit for you instead.
+Find out more here.

-• your joint weekly income to £306.85 if you have a partner
+• your joint weekly income to £346.60 if you have a partner of pension age

 If your income is higher, you might still be eligible for Pension Credit if you have a disability, you care for someone, you have savings or you have housing costs.